chrisgrieser/nvim-lsp-endhints/README.md

 The hints use the default highlight group `LspInlayHint`.

 ## Usage
-The plugin automatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading the plugin.
-(This behavior can be disabled with `autoEnable = false`.)
+The plugin by default automatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading the plugin.

 All regular inlay hint functions like `vim.lsp.inlay_hint.enable()` work the same as before.
-Use them [as described in the Neovim documentation](https://neovim.io/doc/user/lsp.html#vim.lsp.inlay_hint.enable()) to enable/disable/toggle hints.
+Use them [as described in the Neovim documentation](https://neovim.io/doc/user/lsp.html#vim.lsp.inlay_hint.enable()) to enable/disable/toggle hints manually.

 ## Background
 - [The LSP specification stipulates that inlay hints have a fixed position in